 The trucking industry is experiencing a diesel technician shortage, which could worsen as Baby Boomers age and fewer workers enter vocational education programs.

-To properly maintain vehicles, technicians have to be aware of the latest engine and chassis technology and service locations need the latest tooling, equipment and software new engine technology requires, which can require steep capital investments.
-Because technology is evolving at a rapid pace, a growing number of fleets are outsourcing maintenance so they no longer have to recruit and retain technicians or invest in new tooling and equipment.
+To properly maintain vehicles, technicians must be aware of the latest engine and chassis technology, while service locations need the latest tooling, equipment and software that new engine technology requires.
+This can require steep capital investments.
+Because technology is evolving rapidly, a growing number of fleets are outsourcing maintenance, so they no longer have to recruit and retain technicians or invest in new tooling and equipment.

-Having a third party manage maintenance also reduces the liability an on-site maintenance facility carries with it as well as the risks and uncertainties that can come with new equipment and technology.
+Having third-party managed maintenance also reduces the liability an on-site maintenance facility carries and the risks and uncertainties that can come with new equipment and technology.